To earn a minor in Health Policy a student must complete each of the following three requirements:

 PAM 5760 Long Term Care and Living Alternatives for the Older Adult (1 credit)

-PAM 5900 Special Topics in Health Administration and Finance (1 credit)
+PAM 5900 Special Topics in Health Administration and Finance (0.5-3 credits, may be repeated for credit if different topics covered)